MonishKrishna2009/Discord.js-Template-Bot/README.md

-# RicoCozy
+# Starter

-## This is the opensource lib of (RicoCozy) Bot!
+## This is the starter lib fo a Discord Bot!

-This is the Version-1 of the bot and this will be the only open source for now!

 ## How to install